The choose() function in R is used to calculate the number of sets with n elements that can be chosen from a set with k elements.

 Note:

-must always be greater thank
+nmust always be greater thank.

 choose(k, n)

-function takes the following parameter values:
+The choose() function takes the following parameter values:

-: This represents the number of elements of another set.Let’s look at the code below:
+n: This represents the number of elements of a given set.k: This represents the number of elements of another set.Let’s look at the code below:

 # creating the number elementsn <- 3# number of elements of a particular setk <- 5# use of choose() function to find how many times a set with 5 elements can be choosen from a set with 3 elements.print(choose(k, n))